12 Things You Need to Know About Your Nest Thermostat

 • Home/Away Assist: From the main screen, go to Settings and select Home/Away Assist.
 Then, select Stop Using and click Done.

-• Reset: After you've cleared the settings, reset your nest.
+• Reset: Once you’ve turned off the settings, reset your nest.
 From the main screen, go to Settings and select Reset, highlight Schedule and then select Reset to clear out any saved scheduling data.